rackerlabs/docs-rackspace-federation/doc/gettingstarted/index.rst

    * - Term
      - Description
    * - Identity provider
-     - An identity provider is a third-party identity system that is integrated with Rackspace.
+     - An identity provider is a third-party identity system that integrates with Rackspace.
    * - SAML
-     - SAML (Security Assertion Markup Language) is the protocol that is used to communicate between an identity provider and Rackspace.
+     - SAML (Security Assertion Markup Language) is the protocol used to communicate between an identity provider and Rackspace.
    * - Attribute mapping
      - During the login process, the identity provider and Rackspace exchange